 - Prepare a written bullet point outline or summary of any “story” that you want to relate to us.
-Topics of the “story” might include your date of separation, child custody issues and issues relating to potential separate property.
-Topics may also include issues related to the formation, development and growth of a business.
+Topics of a “story” might include your date of separation, child custody issues and issues relating to potential separate property.
+Topics may also include issues related to the formation, development, and growth of a business.
 For our advice to be of maximum value to you, we need as much relevant information as possible.
-In high net worth matters, carefully outlining the assets can be a significant time saver.
-If you prepare a written summary you will be less likely to forget important details and the time spent conveying the information to your lawyer will be a fraction of the time that would have been required to relate the facts to us orally.
+Carefully outlining the assets can be a significant time saver.
+If you prepare this written summary you will be less likely to forget important details and the time spent conveying the information to your Orange County divorce lawyer will be a fraction of the time that would have been required to relate the facts to us orally.

-- If you have been served with any court pleadings that contain statements that are incorrect, prepare a very detailed statement explaining your version of events or facts, point by point, and paragraph by paragraph.
+- If you have been served with any court pleadings filed with the Orange County family law court that contain statements that are incorrect, prepare a very detailed statement explaining your version of the events or facts addressed in the pleadings, point by point, and paragraph by paragraph.
 Your statement should address the issues in the same order as set forth in the pleadings.
 Your statement should be rich in facts, dates, places, witnesses, circumstances, etc. The statement should not be a simple denial.
 Provide us with the very accurate details.
 Bring all court pleadings with you to the conference.

 - Prepare a summary of your goals, interests and objectives.
 What do you perceive as the real issues?
 What are your thoughts regarding a potential settlement?
 What objectives do you want us to help you achieve?
 Do you have a settlement proposal that we can help you analyze and evaluate?

 - Provide us with the last three years of tax returns if they are readily available.